MUSIC and COVID-19

 - Sanitize your hands (handy dandy hands free hi-hat station)

-- Put your backpack at your chair, cell phone in your bag and turned off.
+- Put your backpack the side of the room, cell phone in your bag and turned off.

 - Get instrument from storage room